top of page

 and your body begins to tell

-what it has been silent about for far too long.
+what it has kept silent for so long.

 It happens